-Teej means third day of Saavan or shraavan which is celebrated with enthusiasm in Haryana, Bihar, Rajasthan and Uttar Pradesh.
+Teej means third day of Saavan or shraavan and the celebrations occur with enthusiasm in Haryana, Bihar, Rajasthan and Uttar Pradesh.
 This is a minor festival in Delhi, Gujarat and MP.

 There are two different beliefs which inspire this attire:

 - Rajasthani women wear all green dress or saree all embroidered in zari and zardozi with heavy accessories and mehndi.
-This attire is also seen in UP.
+This attire is same as in UP.

 Celebrations in Different Places

-Teej is one of the most awaited festival for Punjabi women.
+Teej is one of the most popular festival for Punjabi women.
 Even schools and colleges celebrate by organizing cultural programs and competitions.
-Singing, dancing, mehndi, rangoli and many more are observed here.
-Gidda is the Punjabi folk dance which is observed in the rural areas by Punjabi women dedicating to their respective husbands.
-In the markets, traditional outfits and accessories are widely sold.
+Singing, dancing, mehndi, rangoli and many more things happen during this time.
+Gidda is the Punjabi folk dance which is famous in the rural areas by Punjabi women dedicating to their respective husbands.
+In the markets, traditional outfits and accessories are widely available.

 Few Facts About Teej

 - Teej is a highly accepted and celebrated festival in Nepal.

 - Applying alta and mehandi is a must.

 - In the houe backyards and gardens, women sing traditional songs and perform dance.